 For undocumented young people, gaining access to higher education means overcoming the bureaucratic roadblocks set up by a seemingly cold system.
 Even in the face of overwhelming public and bipartisan support, enacting legislation to codify the rights of young people living in the United States illegally remains stunted.
 As a result, many young people are left without the resources needed to pursue higher education.

-Although donning the cap and gown may seem impossible sometimes, undocumented students can surmount the hurdles they face on the road to a college degree.
+Although wearing the cap and gown and walking onstage to accept your college diploma may seem like an uphill journey, you can clear the hurdles you face as an undocumented college student.
 From college preparation programs and financial aid to affordable housing and social security services, there’s no shortage of paths available to students without documentation.
-Find out how you can make your education and career dreams a reality with actional advice and effective strategies.
+Find out how you can make your education and career dreams a reality with actionable advice and effective strategies.

 Undocumented Students & College: Facts & Stats